wizarddos/blog/_posts/PHP_0_to_hero/2024-02-03-13_Modules_and_Functions.md

 As you see, we call a function and pass our arguments - it then returns us the result

-So, with that declarated variables - the interpreter will see this
+So, with that declared variables - the interpreter will see this

 ```php
 $username_g = "test1";